MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ## Secure score

-[Microsoft Secure score](/microsoft-365/security/defender/microsoft-secure-score.md) helps organizations to plan and improve overall security posture using secure score as a tracking metric.
+[Microsoft Secure score](/microsoft-365/security/defender/microsoft-secure-score) helps organizations to plan and improve overall security posture using Secure score as a tracking metric.

 Security Exposure Management uses Secure score as one of its sources for initiative scores.